-The High Court has granted the claimants permission for judicial review in the case of Robinson and others v Secretary of State for Work and Pensions CO/3174/2018.
+The High Court has granted the claimants permission for judicial review in the case of Robinson & Others v Secretary of State for Work & Pensions CO/3174/2018.
 The review is of matters arising from the government policy of equalisation of women and women’s pension ages, and the impact of those changes on women born in the 1950s.

 Catherine Rayner was instructed for the claimants by Marcia Willis Stewart of Birnberg Peirce and was led by Michael Mansfield QC.